systemd/mkosi/mkosi.md

   `/dev/tty1` (QEMU) and `/dev/ttyS0` (QEMU with `QemuHeadless=yes`)
   by patching `/etc/pam.d/login`.

-`SkipFinalPhase=`, `--skip-final-phase=`

-: Causes the (second) final image build stage to be skipped.
-This is useful in combination with a build script, for when you care about the artifacts that were created locally in `$BUILDDIR`, but ultimately plan to discard the final image.

 `BuildScript=`, `--build-script=`

 : Takes a path to an executable that is used as build script for this image.
-If this option is used the build process will be two-phased instead of single-phased.
 The specified script is copied onto the development image and executed inside a namespaced chroot environment.
 If this option is not used, but the `mkosi.build` file found in the local directory it is automatically used for this purpose (also see the "Files" section below).
   Specify an empty value to disable automatic detection.

 `PrepareScript=`, `--prepare-script=`